 According to the immigrationimpact.com project, about a quarter of all businesses in the United States are created by immigrants.

-“In general, almost every fifth business in the country belongs to immigrants, although this share is increasing to about one third in California and the District of Columbia, and more than a quarter in New York, New Jersey and Florida,” says the project’s website.
-“Perhaps the most famous conglomerate of immigrant entrepreneurs in the country is Silicon Valley in California, where more than half of all company founders are immigrants.”
+“Overall, almost one in five businesses in the country are owned by immigrants, although this share rises to about one third in California and the District of Columbia, and over a quarter in New York, New Jersey and Florida,” the project's website says.
+"Perhaps the most famous conglomerate of immigrant entrepreneurs in the country is California's Silicon Valley, where more than half of all company founders are immigrants."

 Forbes reports that there are 45 billionaires of foreign origin living in the United States who have taken the American dream to a whole new level, including Sergey Brin from Google (Russia), business tycoon George Soros (Hungary) and Elon Musk from SpaceX and Tesla (South Africa).
 However, regardless of the size of the business, the United States provides many examples of success as well as, unfortunately, failures.